 Early in October 2008, the Icelandic banking system faced a serious banking crisis, as a consequence of which Kaupthing, Glitnir and Landsbanki were placed first into restructuring and later into winding up proceedings.
 As part of the restructuring of the banking sector, the Icelandic Financial Supervisory Authority (the FME) transferred certain of their assets and liabilities, including their domestic deposits, into three newly established banks, Íslandsbanki hf. (Íslandsbanki), Landsbankinn hf.
-(Landsbankinn) and the Bank, respectively, which held a combined market share of 52 per cent. of loans to households, 80 per cent. of loans to corporates and 98 per cent. of deposits from customers as of 31 December 2017 (source: Ministry of Finance and Economic Affairs, Arion Bank, Landsbankinn and Íslandsbanki annual reports).
+(Landsbankinn) and the Bank, respectively.
 The small size of the Icelandic economy and any changes to the Icelandic banking sector have affected and could continue to affect the Icelandic banks.

 Uncertainty about the quality of the loan assets held by the Bank, Íslandsbanki and Landsbankinn and the relatively high levels of problem loans on their balance sheets have been a risk to the business, prospects, financial position and/or results of operations of the Icelandic banks.
-Although the levels of problem loans on the balance sheets of the Bank, Íslandsbanki and Landsbankinn have declined from 42 per cent. of total loans as of 31 December 2009 to 2.2 per cent. as of 31 December 2017 (source: Icelandic Central Bank), no assurance can be given that the rate of problem loans will not increase in the future.
+Although the levels of problem loans on the balance sheets of the Bank, Íslandsbanki and Landsbankinn have significantly declined over recent years, no assurance can be given that the rate of problem loans will not increase in the future.
 Levels of problem loans, determination of loan values and the levels of write-offs will depend, in the medium term, on general economic developments and on the operating and financial condition of the particular borrowers as well as decisions by the Supreme Court of Iceland affecting the value of loans linked to foreign currencies.
-Worldwide financial and economic developments, in particular financial and economic developments in the United Kingdom and the other European countries that constitute Iceland's main trading partners, may also have an effect.
+Worldwide financial and economic developments, in particular financial and economic developments in the

+United Kingdom and the other European countries that constitute Iceland's main trading partners, may also have an effect.